orionrobots/orionrobots.github.io/construction_guide.md

 ![]({{ page.asset_location }}/step_5_1_c.jpg)
 Group the cable the same way on the male end.
 Ensure that the groups match at both ends.

-### Now plug the female connectors in as shown below.
+### Now plug the female connectors in as shown below

 ![]({{ page.asset_location }}/step_5_2_a.jpg)
 ![]({{ page.asset_location }}/step_5_2_b.jpg)